NickBraeckman/nbblog/clovkucz6000509i65tfwbmg2.md

 conda env create -f your_env.yml
 ```

-If you want to specify a different install path than the default for your system (not related to 'prefix' in the `your_env.yml`), just use the `-p` flag followed by the required path.
+If you want to specify a different install path than the default for your system (not related to 'prefix' in `your_env.yml`), just use the `-p` flag followed by the required path.
 Note that we previously deleted the "prefix" line.
-However you can use this command if you want to install an environment file with the prefix line still in it.
+However, you can use this command if you want to install an environment file with the prefix line still in it.

 ```bash
 conda env create -f your_env.yml -p /home/user/anaconda3/envs/env_name